rppicomidi/EZ_USB_MIDI_HOST/README.md

         // tuh_task(); // C++, comment out or delete for Arduino

-        // Handle any incoming data; triggers MIDI IN callbacks usbhMIDI.readAll();
+        // Handle any incoming data; triggers MIDI IN callbacks
+        // The MIDI IN callbacks should call usbhMIDI.getCurrentReadDevAndCable()
+        // to know from which device the MIDI message was sent usbhMIDI.readAll();

         // Do other processing that might generate pending MIDI OUT data